dt-rush/sameriver/README.md

 > " (literally, "word", "reason", or "account") has been the subject of
 > numerous interpretations.

+---

+### 0. What is it?

-The engine takes advantage of go's language features to define concurrently-executing entity behaviour and world logic relative to a traditional synchronous game loop ("input, update, draw").
+A game engine which takes advantage of go's language features to define concurrently-executing entity behaviour and world logic relative to a traditional synchronous game loop ("input, update, draw").

-Note: **The engine is in heavy development by a single developer, and so is probably not in a very readable state at any given time until this comment is removed from the README.
+**NOTE: The engine is in heavy development by a single developer, and so is probably not in a very readable state at any given time until this comment is removed from the README.
 Comments in code files have not been reviewed thoroughly.
 Do not believe their lies.**